 Children’s Toy Cleaner

 If you’d like a toy cleaner in spray form, here’s a great solution.
 Although you need to keep this out of reach of children, it’s completely safe to use around them.
-All you need to do is mix 4 ounces of boiled and cooled water, 4 ounces of white vinegar and 2 drops of lemon essential oil.
+All you need to do is mix 4 ounces of boiled (and then left to cool) water, 4 ounces of white vinegar and 2 drops of lemon essential oil.
 Spray on toys and rinse, followed by air drying.

 If you have an odour in your carpet and you can’t get rid of it, you don’t want to mask it with another scent.
 Just grab a box of baking soda, sprinkle and let it sit for 24 hours.
 Vacuum up the residue and repeat if necessary.